Astrolux MF05 throw flashlight review: SBT90.2 LED, 3km reach

 - The user interface of the fan

 - Attachment points for the carry strap are not thought through very well

 Rating: 4 stars ★★★★

 It’s not very difficult to give the Astrolux MF05 a high star rating.
 But there are still a few things they could improve.
-The fan does help maintaining the highest output in Turbo mode, but its battery life is rather short.
+The fan does help to maintain the highest output in Turbo mode, but its battery life is rather short.
 But, when you actually go out and use it, you totally forget about all these issues.
 Especially the ones with the battery carriers.
 You even forget that you aren’t dreaming.
 This thing is ridiculous.
 Look at all the beamshots and measurements to convince you this is the farthest throwing LED flashlight in the world.